 If the numbers of kits wanted are reasonable I may be able to offer a discount when ordered in bulk.
 My stocks of individual kits are usually small so advance warning for quantity is essential and it is generally best for the course organiser or Club to make such orders.
-I also suggest that course instructors should emphasize to candidates, especially for less experienced people, the value and thrill obtained from using the built item on air afterwards, instead of just choosing the cheapest that will get you through the exam!
+I also suggest that course instructors should emphasize to candidates, especially for less experienced people, the value and thrill obtained from using the built item on air afterwards, instead of just choosing the cheapest that will get you through some exam!
 Hence I would always recommend a receiver in preference to a simple CW transmitter that is unlikely to be ever used with an unknown brand X receiver!
-Please do consult me before ordering items for such projects - email@example.com
+Please do consult me before ordering items for such projects - [email protected]

 My objective is to provide kits which provide good value for whatever you decide to spend; consequently I put my design effort into the circuitry, and its cost reduction, because most builders will leave the circuit unchanged but they are often very happy to adapt the mechanical aspects themselves.
 All kits contain brand new quality components.
 Like much of life, you get what you pay for so don't expect phenomenal performance from a simple rig!
 Much effort goes into avoiding parts whose cost would be excessive compared to others in that particular kit - leading eventually to a well balanced design.
 Another important objective with the more advanced kits, is to provide scope for the builder to customize it.
 The instructions provided with each kit are extensive and detail the recommended build sequence, with suggested tests after each stage so that confidence grows as the project is built.
 Part numbers are not printed on the PCB, but for the more complex kits, a unique grid reference system is used to help you locate individual part positions.
 These kits are not 'build it by numbers' projects and do require the builder to follow the build sequence carefully and to appreciate what should be happening at each stage.